Dreampopsickle/Dreampopsickle/README.md

 - 👋 Hi, I’m Christian
-- 👀 I’m interested in learning some code, bruv!
+- 👀 I’m am an Analytics Engineer
-- 🌱 I mainly work with JavaScript, both client and server side (Node.Js)
+- 🌱 I mainly work with Python, SQL and with tools like dbt.
+I can work in Javascript/Typescript as well as related frameworks (React, Svelte5, Node.js, etc.)
-- 💞️ I’m looking to collaborate on really anything?
 - 📫 Contact info: CRakotoarisoa@gmail.com

 <!---